vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

 6. In the Assessment Schedule, uncheck (turn off) the *Set up recurring assessment* runs so that the assessment template will only run a one-time assessment.

 7. Scroll to the bottom and click the **Create and run** button to save the template and run the assessment.
 Depending on the size of your screen, you may have to scroll down multiple windows.
 If you cannot click **Create and run**, make sure you unchecked the box in the previous step and try again.
 The assessment will start and will take 15 minutes to compete.

+!!! info "If the scan fails to start..."
+    If the scan fails to start, it may be because the Inspector agents have not finished registering with Inspector.
+Wait a few minutes, delete the template, recreate it, and then retry the scan.

+---

 8. On the Amazon Inspector menu, click **Assessment runs**.
 You should see an entry for the assesment you just started.
 While the assessment is running, the status will be *Collecting data*.
 Periodically refresh the screen to see the current status.
 When the assessment run ends, the status will change to *Analysis complete.*  The assessment will run for approximately 15 minutes. **_While you are waiting, continue with the steps below._**